 The two largest river systems are the Rees and Dart Rivers.
-The Rees (405 km) and Dart (632 km) catchments (Figure 5.12) make up about one third of the total catchment area of Lake Whakatipu.
+The Rees (405 km2) and Dart (632 km2) catchments (Figure 5.12) make up about one third of the total catchment area of Lake Whakatipu.

-The catchments have their headwaters in the high-elevation ranges east of the main divide.
-Precipitation can exceed 6,000 mm/year (MfE 2017) in the higher-elevation upper portions of the catchments, which regularly receive heavy rainfall as 'spillover'.
+The catchments have their headwaters in the high elevation ranges east of the main divide.
+Precipitation can exceed 6,000 mm/year (NIWA, 2023) in the higher-elevation upper portions of the catchments, which regularly receive heavy rainfall as 'spillover'.